seamusduncmcgrath/Far-Cry4-Custom-Client/README.md

-# Far Cry 4 Custom Launcher and Plugin Loader
+# Far Cry 4 Custom Client

 A lightweight replacement executable for Far Cry 4.
 This custom launcher directly initializes the game engine (`FC64.DLL`) and includes a built-in loader for custom plugins.